keyestudio/KS3026-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Basic-Edition-Python/home.md

-# Keyestudio Raspberry Pi Pico Learning Kit Basic Edition
+# Keyestudio Raspberry Pi Pico Basic Learning Kit

 ![Img](./media/img-20231113142218.jpg)

-## 1. Introduction
+# 1. Introduction

 Do you want to learn about programming?